-The complications of gastric bypass surgery consist of:
+The complications of a gastric bypass surgery comport:

 - The disintegration of the sutures on the stomach or the intestine with the formation of gastric or intestinal fistula and peritonitis that can be treated with medical therapies or require a new surgical procedure.

 - Internal hernias: after such an operation, the strangulation of a section of intestines inside the abdomen can occur, with consequent difficulty in transit.
 As a result, this complication may require a new surgery.